paulthorpe/oldmap/README.md

 **Plans**

  - Implement using AngularJS
- - Write Javascript using latestest patterns and practices
+ - Write Javascript using latest patterns and practices
  - Add new features

-The goal of the is purely to learn new systel of programming and to investigate new technologies
+The goal of this system is purely to learn new styles of programming and to investigate new technologies and the code is not intended for any production application.